 Gravel deposits are quite numerous throughout Oregon.
 In fact, the combined values of sand, gravel, and stone rank as No. 1 in Oregon’s mineral industry.
 Sand and gravel are essential materials for construction of highways, bridges, buildings, and airports.
 Large quantities of sand and gravel are also used for fill.
-Since gravel is a vital resource needed for development, protection by governmental agencies is needed to assure its availability for present and future use.
+As a vital resource needed for development, protection is needed to assure its availability for present and future use.

 What is “aggregate”?